mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \frac{(a+1)^{m'}}{(b+1)^{m'}}
 \frac{z^{m'}}{m'!}
 $$
-The term on the left is almost of the form of the conlfuent hypergeometric function again.
+The term on the left is almost of the form of the confluent hypergeometric function again.
 The only difference is that the sum starts at $m' = -1$.
 This first term of the sum would then involve a term of the form $1 / (-1)!$.
 But what does this even mean?
-To find this out we can generalize the factorial function using the Gamma function such that
+To find this out, we can generalize the factorial function using the Gamma function such that
 $$
 (x - 1)! = \Gamma(x).